• Skip to primary navigation

 There are many different types of cognac, so it can be tricky to choose the right one.

-However, there are a few things to keep in mind when choosing a cognac for your sidecar.
+However, there are a few things to remember when choosing a cognac for your sidecar.

-First, you want to make sure that the cognac is of good quality.
+First, you want to ensure that the cognac is of good quality.

 Second, you want to choose a cognac that has a strong flavor.

-And lastly, you want to make sure that the cognac is not too sweet.
+And lastly, you want to ensure that the cognac is not too sweet.

 With these factors in mind, we recommend using Hennessy VSOP cognac or Remy Martin VSOP for your sidecar.